Bio

 Vicki Swan & Jonny Dyer

 Vicki and Jonny are two of the most versatile musicians of the folk circuit today, a on stage – and now online, the duo are recognised for the high quality of their polished concerts; not only by their charismatic singing and playing but also by their involving, winning presence and easy rapport, their polished delivery that genuinely respects their listeners, and their lively, informed backstories.
-The whole package.

 Vicki Swan – nyckelharpa, vocals, flute, assorted bagpipes